TOP Fire Extinguishers Comparison Table

 Extinguishers for flammable liquids

 Extinguishers that have a rating of class b are best for fighting fires involving flammable liquids.
-If you are faced with a fire that involves a flammable liquid, it is best to use one that has the b rating.
+If you are faced with a fire that involves a flammable liquid, it is best to use one that has a b rating.

 Extinguishers for materials